mcaserta/mcaserta.github.io/content/about.md

 ![A picture of Mirko](/images/mirko.jpg)

-I'm a software developer currently living in Rome, Italy.
+I'm a [Senior Developer](/cv/) in Rome, Italy.
 I primarily dabble in enterprise backends.
 I'm not religious about programming languages, frameworks, platforms and architectures as I like to live on the bleeding edge and basically be a curious nerd about practically too many fields in human